franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

 ## Signing Certificates {#certificates}

-A message MAY include a certificate URI to load a certificate from.
+A message MAY include a certificate URI to load a certificate or certificate chain from.

-The certificate MUST have the critical extension contentSigning set and MUST be matched to a trusted CA on the client in order to be used to verify the signature.
+The certificate MUST have the critical extension ContentSigning set and MUST be matched to a trusted CA on the client in order to be used to verify the signature.

+### ContentSigning Extension {#x509ext}

+The ContentSigning extension defines that the key contained in the certificate is supposed to be used for content-signatures.
+This overrides any bits set in the KeyUsage extension [RFC5280].
+If the ContentSigning extension is present, the certificate MUST NOT be used for any other operations.
+Likewise, a key provided with a certificate MUST NOT be used to verify a content-signature if the ContentSigning extension is missing.

 # Security Considerations {#security}